-If you do not see an arrangement of sonar views to suit your needs, you can create a custom screen (Creating a Custom Combination Screen).
+If you do not see an arrangement of sonar views to suit your needs, you can create a custom screen (Customizing the Layout of a Page).

 Full-Screen Sonar View

 There are several full-screen views available, depending on the equipment connected.
 The full-screen sonar views show a large image of the sonar readings from a transducer.
 The range scale along the right side of the screen shows the depth of detected objects as the screen scrolls from the right to the left.